 The capacity to accept others is part of every person's DNA, as someone who bears within them the image of the merciful Father.
-This is the case even when Christian faith is not yet alight in them or has faded away.
-It is a law written in the human heart, which the Word of God has brought to light and developed, from the time of Abraham, right up to Jesus' striking revelation: "I was a stranger and you welcomed me".
+This is the case even when Christian faith has not yet sparked in them or has faded away.
+It is a law written in the human heart, which the Word of God has brought to light and developed, from the time of Abraham1, right up to Jesus' shocking revelation: "I was a stranger and you welcomed me"2.